-Lee Grant became Jose Mourinho's third signing of the 2018 summer transfer window when he arrived from Stoke City.
+Lee Grant became the Reds' third signing of the 2018 summer transfer window when he arrived from Stoke City.

 The goalkeeper made his dream move to Old Trafford having garnered a wealth of experience at several clubs throughout his career, mainly in the Football League.